whoward/docs/markdown/tutorials/java.md

 ```

 The SauceOnDemandTestWatcher instance invokes the [Sauce REST API](http://saucelabs.com/docs/rest).
 This is how JUnit
-notifies the Sauce environment if the test passed or failed.
+notifies the Sauce environment whether to mark the test Passed or Failed.
 It also outputs the Sauce session id
 to stdout so the Sauce plugins for [Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Sauce+OnDemand+Plugin)
 and [Bamboo](https://marketplace.atlassian.com/plugins/com.saucelabs.bamboo.bamboo-sauceondemand-plugin)
 can parse the session id.